rexresearch

 material comprises ceramic beads or spheres having diameters

-varying from 0.1-1.5 inches, or small cubes or hexagons with sides
+varying from 0.1-1.5 inches, or small cubes or hexagons with

-varying from 0.5-2.5 inches, or as plates or discs having
+sides varying from 0.5-2.5 inches, or as plates or discs having

-dimensions or diameters of up to three feet with a thickness of at
+dimensions or diameters of up to three feet with a thickness of

-least one inch.
+at least one inch.

 [0013] The ceramic material can be composed of a core material

-having an ultra fine powder of one or more compounds selected from
+having an ultra fine powder of one or more compounds selected

-with other substances, can provide far-infrared radiation to
+combined with other substances, can provide far-infrared

 [0014] A far-infrared radiating material can be obtained by